Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/pave_spike/modes.md

 Additionally, the signal will also be send if the pod is deselected, i.e.

-- Video Select Switch - Weapon, or
+- Video Select Button - Weapon, or
 - WSO DSCG Mode - not TV (for example switching to Radar)